What is Basic First Aid?

 More specific advice for different emergency situations can be found in the Australian Red Cross First Aid Basic Guide.

-MSA Training and Professional Development teaches basic life support skills in the level 1 first aid course, Provide Basic Emergency Life Support.
+MSA Training and Professional Development teaches basic life support skills in the level 1 course, Provide Basic Emergency Life Support.

 Trainer Paul Hill says more extensive first aid training is often required by employers.